alphagov/content-store/README.md

 The Content Store is a database of almost all published content on GOV.UK.
 See the [Content Store API](./docs/content-store-api.md) for basic usage.

-## Deployment in current transitional state

-For most of 2023, Publishing Platform team have been working on migrating Content Store from MongoDB to PostgreSQL on Amazon's RDS service.
-This work is nearing completion, but at the moment there is a non-standard setup for deploying any changes.

-* The `main` branch is currently _not in use by any deployed application_
-* The `content-store` and `draft-content-store` applications in all environments are using a container name of `content-store`, but that must be manually built from the `port-to-postgresql` branch
-* There is no automatic build promotion - deployments must be manually done for each environment.

-If you need to deploy Content Store, make sure that you:
-* base any pull requests off the `port-to-postgresql` branch (see PR #1085)
-* merge any pull requests into the `port-to-postgresql` branch
-* deploy to each environment by running the [Deploy workflow](https://github.com/alphagov/content-store/actions/workflows/deploy.yml)
-* specify `port-to-postgresql` as the "Commit, tag or branch name to deploy"
-* specify `content-store` as the "ECR repo name to push image to"

 ## Technical documentation

 This is a Ruby on Rails app, and should follow [our Rails app conventions](https://docs.publishing.service.gov.uk/manual/conventions-for-rails-applications.html).